Department of Health

 This material has been developed to help people understand the health risks associated with eggs, and how to reduce this risk.

-The key message is ‘Eggs need TLC: buy clean, keep cool, cook well’.
+The key message is only buy clean eggs, keep them cool, and cook them well’.

 Egg safety laws in Victoria

-There have been changes to the law for selling eggs and egg products.
-These laws apply to you if:
+There are laws for selling eggs and egg products.
+These laws apply if you:

-• you sell eggs to the public, such as a supermarket, retail outlet, stall or van at markets
+- sell eggs to the public, such as a supermarket, retail outlet, stall, or van at markets

-• you sell eggs or ‘egg product’ to restaurants, caterers, canteens, schools, hospitals and other organisations.
+- sell eggs or ‘egg product’ to restaurants, caterers, canteens, schools, hospitals, and other organisations.
 Egg product includes egg pulp, dried egg, liquid egg white or yolk

-• you buy eggs from producers and then sell them to other businesses or the public.
-Other businesses may include supermarkets, retail outlets, market stalls and vans, restaurants, caterers, canteens, schools, hospitals and other organisations.
+- buy eggs from producers and then sell them to other businesses or the public.
+Other businesses may include supermarkets, retail outlets, market stalls and vans, restaurants, caterers, canteens, schools, hospitals, and other organisations.

-On 26 November 2012, the Australia New Zealand Food Standards Code included a new Standard 4.2.5, the Primary Production and Processing Standard for Eggs and Egg Product, and an updated Standard 2.2.2, Eggs and Egg Products.
+The Australia New Zealand Food Standards Code (the Code) include Standard 4.2.5, the Primary Production and Processing Standard for Eggs and Egg Product, and Standard 2.2.2, Eggs and Egg Products.
+This standard prohibits the sale of cracked and dirty eggs, unless sold for pasteurisation, and requires each egg to be stamped with the producer’s unique identification so the eggs can be traced.

 Cracked and dirty eggs